richard-fisher/ramaze/guide/general/contributing.md

 meant to be a starting point for those interested in contributing code, writing documentation or advertising Ramaze.

+A small guide containing details about the general workflow of Github projects can be found [here][workflow].
+If you're new to Github/Git it's recommended to read this guide (as well as the various Github help pages).

 ## Coding Standards

 * 2 spaces per indentation level for Ruby code.